harry-foley-imvizar/Snap-AWE-Hack-Imvizar/README.md

-# 📍 Imvizar @ Snapchat AWE 2025 Hackathon
+# 📍 Team Doonav @ Snapchat AWE 2025 Hackathon

-Welcome to Imvizar’s submission for the **Snapchat AWE 2025 Hackathon**.
+Welcome to Doonav’s submission for the **Snapchat AWE 2025 Hackathon**.

 We're using this opportunity to explore the power of **location-based storytelling in augmented reality**, with a specific focus on **co-located experiences using Snap Spectacles** and Snap’s AR ecosystem.